Qrouger/HInt/README.md

 # 3. Input parameters
 ## 3.1.
 Setup HInt.txt <br>
+You can download or copy HInt.txt file example. <br>
 ### A priori informations

 - **Signal_peptide** : Indicates whether the protein has a signal peptide (Options : Yes,No or None). <br>